paulonhantumbojr/sawyer_vr_teleop/README.md

 ## Demo

-A demonstration of the working project can also be found [here](https://youtu.be/hNBtCGlBTSA).
+A demonstration of the working project can be found [here](https://youtu.be/hNBtCGlBTSA).

 ## Instructions For Use:
 Ideally, you want to have two separate devices: one Linux device running the `ROS` functionalities, which entail Sawyer's control, and another Windows running `Unity` augmenting the virtual-reality capabilities.
 Running these simultaneously in a virtual machine is also possible, but I would heavily recommend having a separate device for each to prevent delays and optimise performance.